pnd-devops-projects-o7/exalt-fullstack-kafka-event-driven-dev-hexagonal-archi-bank-account-app-base-microservices-kycloak/README.md

 -  and routes authenticated client requêtes (postman) to Backend resources servers.
 ![flows1](diagrams/exalt-bank-account-app-flows-1.gif)

-After implementing the frontend application (Angular App), refering the flow below:
+After connecting the **Frontend App** (Angular App) to the **Backend Microservices**, refering the flow below:
 - all the configurations are moved on frontend side and removed on Backend-Gateway-Client side
 - The Backend-Gateway-Client becomes a simple gateway to route any request without any check
+    - it is no longer a TokenRelay
-- Frontend App is configured as trusted is KeyCloak
+- Frontend App is configured as trusted is KeyCloak, refer to flow below:
 ![flows2](diagrams/exalt-bank-account-app-flows-2.gif)

 # Partie Backend